Carl Sandburg: Life

 Carl Sandburg was born in a three-room cottage at 313 East Third Street in Galesburg, Illinois, to Clara Mathilda (née Anderson) and August Sandberg, both of Swedish ancestry.
-He adopted the nickname "Charles" or "Charlie" in elementary school at about the same time he and his two oldest siblings changed the spelling of their last name to "Sandburg".
+He adopted the nickname "Charles" or “Charlie” in elementary school and, along with his two oldest siblings, changed the spelling of the family name to "Sandburg".

-At the age of thirteen he left school and began driving a milk wagon.
-From the age of about fourteen until he was seventeen or eighteen, he worked as a porter at the Union Hotel barbershop in Galesburg.
-After that he was on the milk route again for 18 months.
-He then became a bricklayer and a farm laborer on the wheat plains of Kansas.
-After an interval spent at Lombard College in Galesburg, he became a hotel servant in Denver, then a coal-heaver in Omaha.
-He began his writing career as a journalist for the Chicago Daily News.
-Later he wrote poetry, history, biographies, novels, children's literature, and film reviews.
-Sandburg also collected and edited books of ballads and folklore.
-He spent most of his life in Illinois, Wisconsin, and Michigan before moving to North Carolina.
+At the age of thirteen, Sandburg left school and began driving a milk wagon.
+Between approximately ages fourteen and seventeen or eighteen, he worked as a porter at the Union Hotel barbershop in Galesburg.
+He later returned to the milk route for eighteen months before working as a bricklayer and a farm laborer on the wheat plains of Kansas.

+After a period at Lombard College in Galesburg, Sandburg worked in various jobs, including as a hotel servant in Denver and a coal-heaver in Omaha, Nebraska.
+He began his writing career as a journalist for the Chicago Daily News and went on to write poetry, history, biographies, novels, children’s literature, and film reviews.
+He also collected and edited books of ballads and folklore.
+Sandburg lived primarily in Illinois, Wisconsin, and Michigan before moving to North Carolina.

-Sandburg volunteered to join the military during the Spanish–American War and was stationed in Puerto Rico with the 6th Illinois Infantry, disembarking at Guánica, Puerto Rico on July 25, 1898.
-Sandburg was never actually called to battle.
-He attended West Point for just two weeks before failing a mathematics and grammar exam.
-Sandburg returned to Galesburg and entered Lombard College but left without a degree in 1903.
-He then moved to Milwaukee, Wisconsin, to work for a newspaper, and also joined the Wisconsin Social Democratic Party, the name by which the Socialist Party of America was known in the state.
-Sandburg served as a secretary to Emil Seidel, socialist mayor of Milwaukee from 1910 to 1912.
-Carl Sandburg later remarked that Milwaukee was where he got his bearings and that the rest of his life had been "the unrolling of a scene that started up in Wisconsin".
+During the Spanish–American War, Sandburg volunteered for military service and was stationed in Puerto Rico with the 6th Illinois Infantry, landing at Guánica on July 25, 1898, though he did not see combat.
+He attended the United States Military Academy in West Point, New York for two weeks but left after failing mathematics and grammar examinations.
+He returned to Galesburg and entered Lombard College, leaving without a degree in 1903.

+Sandburg subsequently moved to Milwaukee, Wisconsin, where he worked for a newspaper and joined the Wisconsin Social Democratic Party, affiliated with the Socialist Party of America.
+Sandburg served as secretary to Emil Seidel, Milwaukee’s socialist mayor from 1910 to 1912.
+Sandburg later stated that his experiences in Milwaukee were formative for his life and work.

-Sandburg met Lilian Steichen (1883-1977) at the Milwaukee Social Democratic Party office in 1907, and they married the next year in Milwaukee.
-Lilian's brother was the photographer Edward Steichen.
-Sandburg with his wife, whom he called Paula, raised three daughters.
+In 1907, Sandburg met Lilian Steichen (1883–1977), sister of photographer Edward Steichen, at the Milwaukee Social Democratic Party office.
+They married the following year and had three daughters.
 Their first daughter, Margaret, was born in 1911.
-The Sandburgs moved to Harbert, Michigan, and then to suburban Chicago, Illinois in 1912 after he was offered a job by a Chicago newspaper.
+The family later lived in Harbert, Michigan; the Ravenswood neighborhood of Chicago; and then in Maywood, Illinois.
+From 1919 to 1930, they resided at 331 South York Street in Elmhurst, Illinois.